Pikecillo/darko/README.md

 # DigiDark

-**DigiDark** is an image editor inspired by *Popi* (Portable Pico), described in the classical book
+**DigiDark** is an interpreter of image transformations inspired by *Popi* (Portable Pico), described in the classical book
 [Beyond Photography: The Digital Darkroom](http://spinroot.com/pico/) by Gerard J. Holzmann.

-DigiDark lets you apply arbitrary transformations on images.
-Have fun distorting pictures.
+Have fun distorting some pictures with one-liners.

 ## Example